Available Monday-Friday from 9am-7pm

 We all need electricity to power our homes.
 For some people it’s possible to generate their own power, using solar, wind energy or hydroelectricity.
 This is something that more and more of us will be doing in the future.
 But in the meantime, we mostly rely on energy providers to supply our homes with electricity.

 There are dozens of energy providers in the UK, all with tariffs to suit different needs and usage amounts.
-Understanding how electricity prices work will give you the ability to better compare tariffs and find a deal that means you’re paying less for your energy.
+Understanding how electricity prices work will give you the ability to better compare energy prices and find a deal that means you’re paying less for your energy.
 Keep reading to find out more.

 Who sets electricity prices?